 Catering Coordinator: Job Description, Duties and Requirements

 The National Restaurant Association reported in 2010 that the culinary and restaurant industry was the second largest employer after the government, with approximately 13 million employees.
-The U.S. Bureau of Labor Statistics (BLS) reported on the job prospects of special food services workers, a group which includes caterers, noting that the employment of food service managers in the sub-field is expected to grow by about 6.5% between 2010 and 2020 (www.bls.gov).
+The U.S. Bureau of Labor Statistics (BLS) reported on-the-job prospects of special food services workers, a group which includes caterers; noting that the employment of food service managers in the sub-field is expected to grow by only about 2% between 2012 and 2022 (www.bls.gov).

-Payscale.com reported in December 2013 that catering coordinators typically earn between $22,718 and $44,353 a year; catering managers, whose tasks are similar to those of catering coordinators, earned salaries ranging from $25,528 to $56,445 the same year.
-According to the BLS, the average annual wages of food service managers providing special food services in May of 2012 were $57,740.
+Payscale.com reported in March 2015 that catering coordinators typically earned between $22,156 and $44,027 per year; while catering managers, whose tasks are similar to those of catering coordinators, earned salaries ranging from $25,441-$55,253 in that same reporting interval.
+As of May 2014, according to the BLS, the average annual salary of food service managers providing special food services was $53,500.

 Duties of a Catering Coordinator

 At a wedding reception, catering coordinators are responsible for cutting, serving, and packing pieces of the wedding cake for guests to take home.
 If the cake is somehow damaged, they may have to try and fix it.
 Another duty may be organizing bar service for guests.

 In addition to preparing and serving food, some catering coordinators perform event planning tasks.
 They coordinate the furniture, décor, and floral arrangements at a venue.
 They may also arrange for entertainment, photography, video recording, calligraphy, printing, and valet parking.

 In the kitchen and storage areas catering coordinators must ensure that sanitation standards are met.
 They have to date and label food products, maintain inventory records, and enforce 'First In, First Out' procedures to ensure the timely use of stored food.
 They perform management tasks such as coordinating staffing schedules and maintaining employment records.